fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 To open this page, you need to configure it on the deployment environment of the blog:

 - If your blog is deployed on a cloud server, you need to set the Nginx profile `error_page 404 = ./404.html`;
-- If deployed on Github Pages, no additional configuration is required, but the custom domain must be bound.
+- If deployed on GitHub Pages, no additional configuration is required, but the custom domain must be bound.
-- For other platforms such as OSS, please refer to the 404-page configuration documentation for each platform, but not all platforms support redirect to this Html.
+- For other platforms such as OSS, please refer to the 404-page configuration documentation for each platform, but not all platforms support redirect to 404 page.

+Fluid contains the default 404 page, you can also place the custom `404.html` in `source` directory